 Table of Contents

-In Egyptian mythology, Kek and Kauket were primordial deities who symbolized darkness, obscurity and the night.
-The deities lived from the very beginning of time before the world was formed and all was shrouded in darkness and chaos.
+In Egyptian mythology, Kek and Kauket were a pair of primordial deities who symbolized darkness, obscurity, and the night.
+The deities were said to have lived from the very beginning of time before the world was formed and all was shrouded in darkness and chaos.

 Who Were Kek and Kauket?

 Kek symbolized the darkness of night, that occurred before dawn, and was called the bringer of life.

 On the other hand, his female counterpart Kauket, represented sunset, and people referred to her as the bringer of night.
 She was even more abstract than Kek and appears to be more of a representation of duality than of a distinct deity herself.

 Kek and Kauket represent primordial darkness, much like the Greek Erebus.
 However, sometimes they appeared to represent day and night, or the transition from day to night and vice-versa.